-To enable the partners to draw up recommendations for future projects;

-To encourage the partners' networking.
-The partners involved in the study will have an opportunity to apply for a joint European project based on the outcomes of this study.
+The results of the study are to enable the partners to draw up recommendations for future projects and encourage networking.
+The partners involved in the study will have the opportunity of applying for a joint European project together, which will be based on the outcomes of the study.